ariebovenberg/ariebovenberg.github.io/_posts/2021-12-27-is-your-python-code-vulnerable-to-log-injection.md

 meets user input.
 Thankfully, Python's logging isn't vulnerable to remote code execution.
 Nonetheless it is still important to be careful with untrusted data.
-In this post I'll go over some common pitfalls, and how logging f-strings could — in certain situations — leave you vulnerable to other types of attacks.
+This article will describe some common pitfalls, and how the popular practice of logging f-strings could — in certain situations — leave you vulnerable to other types of attacks.

 ## The basics of logging